personium/legacy-docs/en/installation_guide/001_Readme_before_installation.md

 ## Domain and URL

 ### Transefer original request URL and uri scheme
-In case using a reverce proxy, please make sure that it passes Personium's original host header and URL scheme.
+In case using a reverse proxy, please make sure that it passes Personium's original host header and URL scheme.

 Below are configuration example for nginx